On this page:

 How secure is my information?

-*OneFeather is Personal Information & Privacy Act compliance verified
+OneFeather is Personal Information & Privacy Act compliance verified and SOC 2 type II certified.

 How do we work with Indigenous Services Canada (ISC)?